DODAS-TS/dodas-go-client/docs/README.md

 ## Quick start

-Your deployments will be created and managed by the [InfrastructureManager]()(IM).
+Your deployments will be created and managed by the [InfrastructureManager](https://www.grycap.upv.es/im/index.php)(IM).
-To start playing with the operatori we provide a quick start guide with two options:
+To start playing with DODAS please refer to this two quick start guides on the official site:

-- using the **[community instance of IM](https://dodas-ts.github.io/dodas-go-client/quick-start/community/)** (required free registration for evaluation purpose [here]())
+- using the **[community instance of IM](https://dodas-ts.github.io/dodas-templates/quick-start-community/)** (required free registration for evaluation purpose [here](https://dodas-iam.cloud.cnaf.infn.it))
-- a **[standalone setup](https://dodas-ts.github.io/dodas-operator/quick-start/standalone/)** where IM will be deployed in a docker container and used with the client
+- a **[standalone setup](https://dodas-ts.github.io/dodas-templates/quick-start/)** where IM will be deployed in a docker container and used with the client

+> **N.B** All of the pre-compiled templates provided by DODAS use the helm charts defined and documented [here](https://github.com/DODAS-TS/helm_charts/tree/master/stable).
+>
+> Therefore **all the available applications can be installed as they are on top of any k8s instance with [Helm](https://helm.sh/)**

 ## Building from source